 The pronator teres muscle is located on the palmar side of the forearm, below the elbow. its function is to rotate the forearm palm-down.
 This is also known as pronation.

-Here are a few of the exercises we perform on non-throwing days to strengthen the flexor/pronator group.
+Here are a few of the forearm, grip and elbow exercises we perform on non-throwing days to strengthen the flexor/pronator group.

 (Wrist Flexion / Extension Stretch – x20-30 sec/side)